RSSminder

 "Give your goal a name", followed by two text entry boxes.
 The first allows you to enter a short slug which will name your goal and create a URL for it.
 The second textbox allows you to set a short description, and is optional.

 6. Finally, choose your initial pledge.
 This is the amount you will pay the first time you derail on the goal.
-After derailing, the pledge will increase by default — use the dropdown below to control how high it goes.
+After derailing, the pledge will increase by default — use the dropdown below to control how high it goes by selecting the cap.
 In the example below, I have chosen to start at a $5 pledge, which will increase each time I derail, until it reaches $270 — the pledge cap.
 (To read more about pledges and payments, check out some FAQs!)

-Screenshot of the "Pledge your money" screen, showing the starting stakes (choosing between $0 and $5 using radio buttons).
-The text below that says "Your pledge will increase each time you derail until you reach your pledge cap", with a demonstration below showing the pledge progression: 5, 10, 30, 90... to the pledge cap, which is a set of stepper buttons currently showing $270.
+Screenshot of the "Starting Stakes" screen.
+The text says "Your pledge will increase each time you derail until you reach your pledge cap (which you can adjust below)", with a demonstration below showing the pledge progression: 5, 10, 30, 90... to the pledge cap, which currently shows $270.
+Below, a checkbox button allows you to choose to "Hold the pledge at $0 for 7 days while I get my feet wet"

 7. Step through the confirmation scenes and check the preview of your goal.
 If all sounds good, then that's it!
 You'll need to make a post in the next few days to avoid derailing on this goal.